 And now, with the influx of sandwich generationers providing care for both children and aging parents, we’re at risk of earning another badge of overbearingness: that of a helicopter child.
-It’s common for adult children to find themselves slipping into a role reversal with their aging parents, with the best of intentions, of course; naturally, we want to keep our loved ones safe.
+It’s common for adult children to find themselves slipping into a role reversal with their senior parents, with the best of intentions, of course; naturally, we want to keep our loved ones safe.
 However, this can negatively impact wellness for seniors, resulting in seniors feeling indignant, offended, or simply frustrated at their newfound loss of control.

 If you think you might be infringing upon your senior parent’s rights and sense of self-worth and control, here’s how to come in for a landing, and resolve to step in only when absolutely necessary.

 Talk about expectations.
 Engage the senior in a dialogue about aging goals, and how she would like you to assist in achieving those goals.
 For instance, if the senior were to develop dementia, would the preference be to move into an assisted living facility, or remain at home with help?
 If the senior were to fall, requiring surgery or rehabilitation, how would she envision her recovery experience?
 Would she be more comfortable receiving help with personal care tasks, such as bathing and using the toilet, from you or from a professional caregiver?